Why is Japan so good at thinking inside the box?

 Possibly the N-Truck was Honda’s response to Daihatsu’s 2013 FC Deck, yet another wonder that cements Daihatsu as the Kings Of The Concept Box.
 This does unfortunately underline the adequate but rather underwhelming nature of the boxes you can actually buy from the firm, such as the Move and the Materia, a version of the second generation Toyota dB.
 In 2014, Suzuki took a name from their bike back-catalogue for the Hustler, a high riding SUV box, a production car and a dubious first.

 Despite its not securing a worldwide market for the third generation Cube, a name that they should guard with more care than Ford are doing with ‘Ka’, in 2015 Nissan produced the Teatro For Dayz concept, a name that stands out even among many of the creative language lash-ups of the Japanese motor industry.
-Its chiselled exterior might have hinted at a next generation Cube, but that was less the point than an interior that demonstrated the plethora of interactive ways with which we will piss our time away with in the future.
+Its chiselled exterior might have hinted at a next generation Cube, but that was less the point than an interior that demonstrated the plethora of interactive ways with which we will piss our time away in the future.

 In 2015, Daihatsu yet again disappointed us at the Tokyo Show with the Hinata, another clever and stylish box that they aren’t going to sell.
 And this time they were in box overdrive, also showcasing the Tempo, a commercial vehicle with a fold out side, perfect for roadside barristas.
 The highlight, though, was the Noriori, a car that offers you your very own underground train experience, at the same time as making a practical proposition for addressing accessibility.

 Finally, in this short survey, we come full circle to the 2015 Suzuki Air Triser.
 Just as the original Microbus inspired some early Japanese boxes, so does 2011 VW’s Bulli seem to have inspired this mini conference room on wheels.
-But that’s no criticism of Suzuki – it’s no copy and, if Suzuki aren’t going to sell it, it’s even less likely that VW will get round to producing the Bulli.
+But that’s no criticism of Suzuki – it’s no simple copy and, if Suzuki aren’t going to sell it, it’s even less likely that VW will get round to producing the Bulli.

 Much as I appreciate the Japanese boxes, they do remind me of my general frustration with an industry that produces dazzling concepts that, ultimately, make what we can actually buy seem a bit lacklustre.
 But I get the feeling that, unlike many concepts, they aren’t just cynical marketing tools.
 Both in what is produced and what is mooted, there is a genuine effort to look at what individual powered transport might become in the future.
 If the autonomous car of the future is a Tesla S without a steering wheel, I’ll be disappointed.
 If it’s a Daihatsu Noriori, I’ll order in some old car magazines to sit back with and enjoy on the trip.